-A bedding packet (pillow, bottom sheet, duvet, and cover) can be purchased from the University for about £20.
-Bed linens and comforters that fit British beds are can be purchased at less cost in Norwich.
-Previous groups of Dickinson students have left a collection of pillows, bottom sheets, duvets, covers, and other useful items (cooking utensils, hairdryers, school supplies, and so on) with the Resident Directors to be passed along to new students.
-It is best to wait and see what previous Dickinson students have left before purchasing items, especially bedding and cooking utensils.
+The Resident Director will pay for students to rent a bedding packet (pillow, bottom sheet, duvet, and cover).
+Previous groups of Dickinson students have left a collection useful items (cooking utensils, hairdryers, school supplies, and so on) with the Resident Directors to be passed along to new students.
+It is best to wait and see what previous Dickinson students have left before purchasing these items, especially cooking utensils.
 The Student Union also collects such items and resells them at low prices.
-You may also bring a fitted sheet, flat sheet, and pillowcase in your luggage.

 Students can live in their dorm room until departing for the group flight at the end of their program (i.e., the day after the last day of classes).
 UEA will allow students to stay up to an additional four days in their dorm room, but UEA will charge a per day rental fee for those extra days.
-In 2010-2011, it was £13.62 per day.
-Dickinson will only cover the cost of up to four additional days if you have a DOCUMENTED academic course work requirement that you have shown to the Resident Director for which you need to stay later than the group flight departure date.
-You must arrange this through the accommodation office in consultation with the Resident Director to sort out the billing.
 Dickinson will NOT pay your per diem board for these extra days.